 h) appointment and convening of an Advisory Board (if applicable).

-(6) The President of the Board shall chair the General Meeting.
+(7) The Chairperson shall chair the General Meeting.
 He/she may appoint another member of the Board to deputize for him/her.

 Section 10 Advisory Board

 (1) The Board of the Atlantic Academy may appoint an Advisory Board to assist in the carrying out of its duties.

 (2) Members of the Advisory Board can be prominent figures in the fields of politics, economics, science and culture who are involved in European/American, German/American or Rhenish-Palatine/ American relations and who have a special interest in the work of the Atlantic Academy.